Telenav/open-source-spec/osmium/doc/pbf_golang.md

 ```

 #### Processor
-Processor will init several go routine to decode osm blob, the number of go routine depends on your target machines' capacity.
+Processor will init several go routine to decode osm blob, the number of go routine depends on your target machine's capacity.
 This part reminds me the classic speach given by Rob Pike, [Concurrency Is Not Parallelism'](https://www.youtube.com/watch?v=cN_DpYBzKso), concurrency means the ability to deal with multiple things and parallelism means doing several things at the same time.
+Design concurrency algorithm means your algorhim should have the ability to scale when handware changes.

 ```go
 	for i := 0; i < n; i++ {